-Stop selling snake oil
+Stop selling snake oil The Editor's Take

 However, I’m not somebody else.
 I’m me.
-It took me about 10 minutes to realize that what I was looking at wasn’t even a new translation company.
+And it took me about 10 minutes to realize that what I was looking at wasn’t even a new translation company.
 The advertisement was actually for a machine translation platform.
 Ah, OK!
 That’s fine.
 Machine translation is great!
 However… What made me suspicious was how long it took me to realize that there was no actual human translation involved.
 From all of the content on the website, any inexperienced (yet reasonable and intelligent) consumer could easily make the assumption that they would be buying human performed translations.
 Indeed, inexperienced consumers generally don’t know the difference between machine translation and human translation – until, that is, their foreign customers start screaming at them.

 Editor’s note: Really?
 Translation Memories?
 Innovative?
 Is this 1993?
 I’m not even going to comment on this further… I just can’t…